swimmingly/swimmingly.github.io/_pages/other/overview.md

 Contracts quickly standardize and nest.
 Insurance companies combine these services with coverage and help coordinate large-scale defense.
 All these individuals and voluntary groups together comprise a distributed state, an individualist form of government.[^2]

 Anarcho-capitalists gave us this idea.
-They consider it anarchy due to the absence of involuntary taxation and monopoly on force.
+But they do not consider it a state due to the absence of involuntary taxation and monopoly on force.
 Objectivist capitalists have taken them at their word.
-But funding and division of labor are non-essential (non-defining) characteristics.
+But funding and division of labor are non-essential (non-defining) characteristics of a state.
 They are operational issues and optional.
 Function is essential.

-Identifying this arrangement as a state and not merely a set of market actors meeting demand and coordinated by price connects it to philosophy and history.
+Identifying this arrangement as a state, not just a set of market actors meeting demand and coordinated by price, connects it to philosophy and history.
 It becomes approachable to political thinkers and something to take seriously.
 People in it can connect to it and to each other imaginatively, morally, and emotionally.
 A system of government needs this context to endure.

 In a distributed state, law is based on _precepts_: a brief collection of statements of man's nature and social nature.
 They regard the philosophy of individual rights to life, liberty, and property; the crimes that violate them; and the means of protecting them.